avijitEn/CKA-preparation/CKA_kubernetes-the-hard-way/README.md

-add the line automountServiceAccountToken: false and save it wait for sometime POD has created now  and it will show pending state
+add the line automountServiceAccountToken: false and save it wait for sometime POD has created now  and it will show pending state let investigate kube-scheduler now because POD placement task done by kube-scheduler

 ```